puppetlabs/forge-ruby/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Releasing

+1. Make sure version, changelog, etc. have been updated.
+1. Commit and tag with new version number: e.g. `v1.2.3`
+1. Push tag to Github: `git push upstream --tags` (where `upstream` is the remote name of the puppetlabs fork of this repo)
+1. Wait for Travis CI to test and push new release to Rubygems.

 ## Contributors

 * Pieter van de Bruggen, Puppet Labs